awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

    Replace `your-policy-arn` with the policy ARN that you noted in a previous step\.

-### Step 4: Associate your IAM role with your DB instance<a name="oracle-s3-integration.preparing.instance"></a>
+### Step 4: Associate your IAM role with your RDS for Oracle DB instance<a name="oracle-s3-integration.preparing.instance"></a>

+The last step in configuring permissions for Amazon S3 integration is associating your IAM role with your DB instance\.
+Note the following requirements:
-This step assumes that you have access to a role with the Amazon S3 permissions policy attached to it\.
-You can now associate the role with your DB instance\.
-The status of your instance must be `available`\.
++ You must have access to an IAM role with the required Amazon S3 permissions policy attached to it\.
++ You can only associate one IAM role with your RDS for Oracle at a time\.
++ The status of your instance must be `available`\.

 #### Console<a name="oracle-s3-integration.preparing.instance.console"></a>